-Flashlights work great for many purposes, but if you commonly find yourself working in the dark, an LED lantern is a better choice.
+Flashlights work in a pinch, but if you regularly work in the dark, an LED lantern is a smarter choice.

 To me, the primary advantage of an LED lantern is the fact it shines light in all directions.
 Whereas a flashlight is a directional light source that must be pointed at whatever you wish to light, a lantern is designed so the bulb shines 360 degrees.